gcallah/work/chaps/weber.md

 Any one of the above quotes could be slipped into a new edition of *PE*, and only the most assiduous reader would notice the addition.
 So what comes as a real surprise is that, when Tawney actually addresses Weber, he voices these complaints:

-"Weber seems to me to explain by reference to moral and intellectual influences developments which have their principal explanation in another region altogether.
+- "Weber seems to me to explain by reference to moral and intellectual influences developments which have their principal explanation in another region altogether.
 There was plenty of 'capitalist spirit' in fifteenth-century Venice and Florence..."
 (319).

-"But it seems a little artificial to talk as though capitalist enterprise could not appear till religious changes had produced a capitalist spirit" (320).
+- "But it seems a little artificial to talk as though capitalist enterprise could not appear till religious changes had produced a capitalist spirit" (320).

+Weber:

-"he speaks as though all English Puritans in the seventeenth century held much the same view of social duties and expediency" (320)
+- "[Weber] speaks as though all English Puritans in the seventeenth century held much the same view of social duties and expediency" (320)

-But what does Weber say on this point?
-"Certainly, in the midst of these considerations, we should not forget the Puritanism contained within itself a world of contradictions" (PE, 168).
+Weber: "Certainly, in the midst of these considerations, we should not forget the Puritanism contained within itself a world of contradictions" (PE, 168).

+- "Weber ignores, or at least touches upon to lightly, intellectual movements, which were favorable to the growth of business enterprise and an individualist attitude towards economic relations, but which had little to do with religion" (320).

+Weber: "In turn, it must be recognize that these vantage points... by no means constitute the only ones possible in reference to which the historical cases under consideration can be analyzed.
+Other vantage points would identify other features of our historical cases as 'essential'..."
+(76-77).

+In other words, Weber explicitly recognizes these "other vantage points" and is just choosing to focus on one in particular.

 ## Conclusion